Kitura/kitura.dev/en/resources/tutorials.md

 ### [Using FastCGI with Kitura](/en/resources/tutorials/fastcgi.html)

 Kitura supports FastCGI 1.0 and has been tested with both Nginx and Apache.
-Learn how to configure this deployment mode.

 ### [Special Types of Response Handlers](/en/resources/tutorials/responsehandlers.html)